Why should I seek certification?

 How will tests be judged?

 All test judging will be anonymous.
-JEA headquarters will assign a number to each test, which will go to a Review Board of judges, who will independently grade the test.
-A composite score will be given.
+A Review Board of evaluators will independently grade the test.
+A composite score will be awarded.

 How long will certification be current?